Author & Social Scientist

 Volunteering

-He has stepped away from academia and consulting to focus on personal writing, including a book about his transition from soldiering in Israel's military to investigating its abuses of human rights in the Palestinian territories.
+James has stepped away from academia and consulting to focus on personal writing, including a memoir, Azimuth, about his transition from soldiering in Israel's military to investigating its human rights abuses in the occupied Palestinian territories.

 Recent commentary by James Ron